markprubin/nba-combine/README.md

 ### Usage

+#### Create the Database
+- Go to your terminal and type in `psql`
+- Type in `CREATE DATABASE nba_combine;`
+- Then, if you do not have a username and password, enter `CREATE USER yourusername WITH ENCRYPTED PASSWORD 'yourpassword';`, replacing *yourusername* and *yourpassword* with your choice.
+- Finish with `GRANT ALL PRIVILEGES ON DATABASE nba_combine TO yourusername;`, again replacing with your username and password
+- Then exit with `\q`
+- Create a .env file, and put in the file the following: `DB_URL=postgresql://yourusername:yourpassword@localhost/nba_combine`, again, replacing the username and password fields with your own that you set up.

+#### Initialize the Database
+- Ensure that RESET_DB = True in the init_db.py file before you run the main script.

+#### Run the script

-Ensure that you are in the main directory of the project.
+- Navigate to the main directory of the project.

 Execute:
 `python3 main.py`

-This will initialize your database and run the script to load the data.
+- This will initialize your database and run the script to load the data.

-If you want to reset the database (drop and create the database from scratch), go to init_db.py and set RESET_DB = True and run the script.
+- NOTE: If you want to reset the database (drop and create the database from scratch), go to init_db.py and set RESET_DB = True and run the script.
 This is located in "nba-combine/init_db.py".

 ### Dependencies